 Specifically, the highlights of a browse through here are the displays devoted to the Ethiopian Jewish area as well as the Bob Dylan exhibit.

 There is also a superb brand-new kids’ area with hypermedia display screens where you can spend some quality time with your family when going to Tel Aviv.

-Although now recognized generally for being home to Ben-Gurion International Flight Terminal, Lod is a beautiful town which has an abundant history, the perfect day trip destination from TLV.
+Although now recognized generally for being home to Ben-Gurion International Flight Terminal, Lod is a beautiful town that has an abundant history, the perfect day trip destination from TLV.

-The town being founded by the tribe of Benjamin after the Israelite occupation of the Promised Land, Lod was later on ruined by the Assyrians during the 8th century BC.
+The town was founded by the tribe of Benjamin after the Israelite occupation of the Promised Land, Lod was later on ruined by the Assyrians during the 8th century BC.